They think they know everything, and are always quite sure about it.

 Downstage is a professional theatre company based in Calgary with a mandate to produce Canadian theatre that creates conversation around social issues.
 This season, we’re experimenting with ways to extend the conversation beyond our shows, many of which have touched on themes of the need for deeper listening to people who are “not like us”.
 In particular, we’ve noticed a trend of devaluing the experiences of younger people – whether it’s “millennials”, “GenZ” or teenagers.
 This is contrasted with inspiring examples of young people raising their voices to create change, including recent protests around gun control in the U.S.

-Throughout May and June, we’ll be gathering questions from Calgarians of different generations, then working with youth groups to create artistic responses to questions that interest them.
+Throughout 2018, we are gathering questions from Calgarians of different generations, then working with youth groups to create artistic responses to questions that interest them.